Captain-Rengoku/UI-UX-Web-Design-Basics/README.md

 # UI-UX Basic Principles

+0. “Don't Make Me Think” (your interface should be so intuitive that users don’t have to figure things out.)
+— Steve Krug

+1. "Design is not just what it looks like and feels like.
+Design is how it works."
+— Steve Jobs

+2. "People ignore design that ignores people."
+— Frank Chimero

+3. "If you think good design is expensive, you should look at the cost of bad design."
+— Ralf Speth, Jaguar CEO

+4. "Good design is as little design as possible."
+— Dieter Rams

+5. "Usability is not only about ease of use but also about bringing something meaningful, having an impact on people’s lives."
+— UX Booth

+6. "A user interface is like a joke.
+If you have to explain it, it’s not that good."
+— Martin LeBlanc

+7. "You’re not your users."
+— UX Rule #1

+8. "The details are not the details.
+They make the design."
+— Charles Eames

+9. "Your job is to figure out what your users want before they do."
+— Don Norman

+10. "Make it simple, but significant."
+— Don Draper (Mad Men)

+11. "Content precedes design.
+Design in the absence of content is not design, it’s decoration."
+— Jeffrey Zeldman

+12. "The best products don’t focus on features, they focus on clarity."
+— Jason Fried

+13. "Every great design begins with an even better story."
+— Lorinda Mamo

+14. "In design, there are no shortcuts to great results."
+— Unknown

+15. "UX is about how it works.
+UI is about how it looks."
+— Common industry wisdom

 ## Part 1: Core Visual Design Principles (UI Basics)

 These form the foundation of visual layout, used by every designer and frontend developer: